Texan News Service travels: Galway, Ireland (part 2)

 Over our two-day stay in Dublin, we saw the play Shush at the Abbey Theatre and went to a pub called Arthur’s to have dinner and watch a performance about the life of Irish nationalist and rebel leader, Robert Emmett.
 We also attended a lecture about film at the Irish Museum of Modern Art and went on a guided tour of the city, where we saw Dublin Castle, the old Parliament building (which now houses a bank), city hall and St. Patrick’s Cathedral.

 Over the weekend, we were all free to do whatever and go wherever we wanted.
 Three girls decided to stay in Dublin to uncover more of the city, two went off to Scotland, and the last three (including myself) flew to London for a couple of days.
 When we got back on Saturday, we met up with one of the girls to go tour the Guinness factory and buy some remaining souvenirs, then it was back to Galway by train.
+We made sure to look at hotels in galway for us to stay in before we started our Irish trip, got to have a bit of luxury when you travel!

 Keep an eye out for Bethany Kyle’s take on our whirlwind trip to London, and next week’s piece on our day trips to the Cliffs of Moher, the Irish broadcasting station, TG4, and the Aran Islands!
 Slainte!
 (Cheers!)